Malaysia: Peninsula and Borneo - July 2006

 A treat for the amateur photographers of which I am a part.
 You can also meet the classic tropical underwater fauna: batfish, moray eels, angel fish, clowns, parrots, etc. etc.

-Between two dives, we decompress on the sand, time to eliminate the nitrogen accumulated in the body and regain some strength.
+Between two dives, we decompress on the sand, the time to eliminate the nitrogen accumulated in the body and to take some strength.

 Military welcome on white sand

-On each island, there are soldiers, who control the waybills of the boats, the names and the number of the divers.
-Security measures put in place by the Malaysian government since the hostage taking in 2000 by the Philippine terrorist group Abu Sayyaf (the divers detained on the island of Jolo had been kidnapped in Sipadan).
+On each island, there are soldiers, who control the boats' route sheets, the names and the number of divers.
+Security measures put in place by the Malaysian government since the hostage taking in 2000 by the Philippine terrorist group Abu Sayyaf (the divers held on Jolo Island had been kidnapped in Sipadan).

-It’s a little funny, all the same, when we land on these cute white postcard beaches with their coconut palms, to see guys in lattice arriving, some armed with an impressive machine gun, as a welcoming committee .
+It's a bit funny, when you land on these cute white sandy beaches with their postcard coconut trees, to see guys in fatigues, some of them armed with an impressive machine gun, as a welcoming committee.

 Bikini divers are the main attraction of the day for them...
 And of course the French are entitled to a little ironic football commentary.
 Thanks Zidane!